HMP Alumni Scholarships

 • The David T. Clapsaddle Memorial Scholarship

-This scholarship was established by the classmates of the late David T. Clapsaddle to recognize students in health management and policy who have significantly demonstrated growth in academic and leadership abilities through coursework, student group activities, community involvement and work ethic.
-Established in 2005, the scholarship of $1,000 is made annually to a second or third year Master of Health Administration student.
+The David T. Clapsaddle Memorial Scholarship recognizes a student who has significantly demonstrated growth in academic and leadership abilities through coursework, student group activities, community involvement and work ethic.
+Established in 2005 by classmates of the late David T. Clapsaddle, the scholarship of $1,000 is made annually to a second or third year Master of Health Administration student.

 • John W. Colloton Outstanding Student Award